 This will depend entirely on your needs, but any great provider can tweak the process to hit your sweet spot.
 You’ll likely want a blend of both, keeping customers happy while stopping bad actors, but you need to be able to set the dial where it’s most effective for you, balancing speed, accuracy, and fraud prevention.

 This is how you’ll measure your success with your new provider.
 It’s likely you’ll be able to test their service out before signing a contract, so really look at their response times, the accuracy rate, and rejections and resubmissions.
-Look at internal metrics and
+Look at internal metrics and make informed decisions about whether they're the right choice for you, and how long you want to be tied to them for.

 Pretty straightforward this one - but look at how many sign-ups you get and look at future predictions in terms of how you hope/expect to scale over time.
 This will help inform the cost of your verification service, and hopefully assist in negotiations so you’re not paying for verifications that you won’t need.
 And finally, think about if and when you’ll need to reverify your customers, whether for more significant transactions, or authenticating account logins.